EllieChen-Git/Oriental-Zodiac-Patronus/README.md

+# Help

+------
 # Software Development Plan – Oriental Zodiac Patronus
-------

 ### <u>Statement of Purpose and Scope</u>
 The purpose of Oriental Zodiac Patronus is to promote the idea of Chinese zodiac animals to users who either are not familiar with or have never heard of the Chinese horoscopes.
 This application also serves as a fun and interactive game for people to play around with their Chinese zodiac animals.